crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 And so on, I hope you get the point.
 I will leave this section with a quote by Will Rogers, "Too many people spend money they haven't earned, to buy things they don't want, to impress people they don't like".

-## The Beginner Road Map
+## The beginner road map

 Now you have assessed your personal situation you can decide how much money you can save/invest each month.
 The first mistake I see a lot of people do is try to save or invest whilst still in debt (not including student loans), such as credit cards, car loans, personal loans etc. The reason this is a mistake is that the interest is A LOT higher on these debts than anything you can make investing.
 I honestly think for graduates this shouldn't be too much of an issue as you probably don't have the credit score to borrow much cash at university.
 Now we can go through the road map on what to do with the cash you want to save:

 ### 1. Get 3-6 months of expenses saved as an emergency fund.

 Life feels comfortable when you're covered for the worst case scenario, eg. losing a job, car engine breaks.
-Some people reccomend getting more than 6 months expenses but as a graduate I think 3-6 months is fine, if you were trying to start your own business I would aim for more.
+Some people recommend getting more than 6 months expenses but as a graduate I think 3-6 months is fine, if you were trying to start your own business I would aim for more.
 Use a separate savings account for this money.

 ### 2. Max out your employers pension matching scheme (if there is one).

 If you are lucky enough to have an employer matching scheme for pension contributions then take full advantage of it.
 It is literally free money you are throwing away if you don't.
 If you aren't fortunate to have one of these schemes I would strongly consider investing into a pension, probably anywhere from 5-10% of your pre-tax salary would be a good target.
-Some reccomend dividing your age when you start your pension by 2 and using that as your contribution %, eg. 22 y/o would invest 11% of pre-tax income.
+Some recommend dividing your age when you start your pension by 2 and using that as your contribution %, eg. 22 y/o would invest 11% of pre-tax income.
 Reducing your tax bill with pension contributions is extremely efficient (especially for top-tier tax payers) and I doubt this luxury will be around forever so make the most of it while you can.

 This is where the left over cash saving can get blurry based on personal circumstances, for most I'd assume they want to save to buy a house in the long-term so I will go over some ideas around that now.